goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

 #### 1. Introduction to RStudio

-R is a programming language for handling, analysing and visualising data.
+R is a programming language for handling, analysing and visualizing data.
 It is freely downloadable and works on all major platforms, including Windows, macOS and Linux.
 At its core, R code is made of text-based commands that can be run from a command prompt and without a graphical user interface.
-However, R can also be run via an open-source interface such as RStudio (see [rstudio.com](http://www.rstudio.com)).
-RStudio provides a built in-editor and provides many advantages, including ease of use, integration with version control and project management.
+R can also be run via an open-source interface such as RStudio (see [rstudio.com](http://www.rstudio.com)).
+RStudio provides a built in-editor and offers many advantages including ease of use, integration with version control and project management.

-We will be using RStudio Server, which lets us access a remote instance of R via a web browser.
+During this workshop we will be using RStudio Server, which lets us access a remote instance of R via a web browser.

 #### 2. Accessing RStudio Server on notebooks.csc.fi

 To launch your own instance of R:

 - Go to [notebooks.csc.fi](https://notebooks.csc.fi) and log in using the Haka authentication service.
-If you do not have a Haka account and password, please contact an instructor.
+If you do not have a Haka account and password, please let us know!
-- Find "RStudio Server" in the dashboard and click on "Launch new".
+- Find "RStudio for Data Carpentry" in the dashboard and click on "Launch new".
 - Wait for the virtual machine to start and click on "Open in browser" once the link appears.
 - Your browser will open a new window with login and password details.
 Press "Click to copy password & proceed".
 - This will open a new tab where you can enter a username ("rstudio") and paste your password to open up a new RStudio session.